ArunPrakashG/wordpress_client/README.md

 <b>wordpress_client</b> is a library written purely in Dart to interact with Wordpress REST API in a fluent pattern.
 This library is a port of <b>WordpressCore</b> library written in C# (also written by me)

+## NOTE

+Authorization API has been sligtly changed on 5.1.0 from previous 5.0.4 build.
+Checkout Supported Authorization Methods section below for the changed API usage.

 ## Usage

 - Import the library to your project